-In this set of 10 MCQs about antibodies, you can find questions related with different properties of antibodies.
-Take a copy and a pencil, and write down answers of each questions as you proceed.
-At the end of this post, you will get answer key with descriptions.
+In this set of 10 MCQs about antibodies, you can find questions related to the different properties of antibodies.
+Take a copy and a pencil, and write down answers to each question as you proceed.
+At the end of this post, you will get an answer key with descriptions.
 Check your answer with the given answer keys and keep improving your understanding.

-- Which of the following immunoglobulin is the main host defense against parasititc infections?
+89. Which of the following immunoglobulin is the primary host defense against parasitic infections?

 a.
 Secretory IgA

-- The order of percent of total immunoglobulin in serum is,
+91. The order of percent of total immunoglobulin in serum is

 a.
 IgM, IgA, IgG, IgD, IgE

 92. Which of the following antibody is a prominent antigen receptor expressed on B Cells?